The theatrical design process is broken, and I know how to fix it.

 During technical rehearsals, the lead designer should focus on the design aspects of the show and use the other designers as resources.
 This lifts some of the load from the director, enabling them to make more effective decisions.

-• The budget for the chosen design field should be larger as the show’s design focuses on this field.
+- The budget for the chosen design field should be larger than the other areas as the show’s design focuses on this field.
+(Financial resources are often moved from the other design budgets to allow this; this is intended.)

-• The Show Director or AD should explain why the lead design field was chosen to the other designers.
+- The Show Director and Producing Artistic Designer should explain why specific design fields were not chosen to lead the conversation.
 They should know that their field is not the focus!